infobloxopen/bloxone-python-client/src/redirect/docs/CustomRedirectsApi.md

 Delete Custom Redirect.

 Use this method to delete Custom Redirect objects.
 Deletion of multiple lists is an all-or-nothing operation (if any of the specified lists can not be deleted then none of the specified lists will be deleted).
-You can configure BloxOne Cloud to redirect traffic to the Infoblox redirect page or a custom redirect destination.
-BloxOne Cloud allows you to apply multiple redirect actions and integrate BloxOne Cloud with third-party proxies, secure web gateways, blackholes, honeypots and sinkhole solutions.
+You can configure Infoblox Cloud to redirect traffic to the Infoblox redirect page or a custom redirect destination.
+Infoblox Cloud allows you to apply multiple redirect actions and integrate Infoblox Cloud with third-party proxies, secure web gateways, blackholes, honeypots and sinkhole solutions.
 Required: - ids

 ### Example